King Calls For Expanding Opportunities For Vocational Education At Universities

 His Majesty listened to a briefing by Minister of Education and Minister of Higher Education Azmi Mahafzah on the ministry's measures to implement plans to achieve this synergy.

-The minister said the academic education stream in Tawjihi will be divided into six fields health, engineering, science and technology, languages and social sciences, Sharia and law, and business, noting that a student's choice of field will decide the disciplines he or she can pursue through higher education.
+The minister said the academic education stream in Tawjihi will be divided into six fields-health, engineering, science and technology, languages and social sciences, Sharia and law, and business, noting that a student's choice of field will decide the disciplines he or she can pursue through higher education, the statement said.

 Graduates of vocational education in Tawjihi can join the labour market, or pursue a diploma or a bachelor's degree, said Mahafzah.